scientificuber/MIPS_PROJECT/Readme.md

-This Project is Implementation of Mips Processor in verilog which does 3 x 3 Matrix Multiplication.
-To change Matrix see file Main_memory.v .
+This Project is an implementation of the MIPS Processor in verilog.

+This only computes the 3 x 3 Matrix Multiplication.

+For changing the values, change them in Main_memory.v file.

 Project Memebers:
-sushranth
+    - Sushranth P. Hebbar
-Anurag
+    - Anurag Pendyala
-saikiran.
+    - Padumathi SaiKiran Reddy